OmkarKirpan/pptxTrans/memory-bank/activeContext.md

    - Implementing pagination and filtering for audit data
    - Ensuring secure access control based on user permissions

+4. **Share Service (IN DEVELOPMENT):** A TypeScript microservice using Hono.js and Bun.js for secure sharing
+   - Implementing secure token-based sharing for translation sessions
+   - Supporting configurable permissions and expiration times
+   - Integrating with Supabase for storage and authentication
+   - Providing secure API endpoints for token management

-4. **Frontend Slide Editor:** Refining the slide rendering and text editing interface
+5. **Frontend Slide Editor:** Refining the slide rendering and text editing interface
    - Displaying SVG backgrounds with interactive HTML overlays for text editing
    - Implementing the complete data flow from upload to editing
    - Integrating with the Audit Service for activity tracking
    - Enhanced with real-time synchronization and optimistic updates

 ## 2. Recent Changes & Accomplishments
+- **Share Service Implementation (IN PROGRESS):**
+  - Set up basic Hono.js application structure with Bun.js runtime
+  - Created middleware stack for logging, error handling, and CORS
+  - Implemented initial project structure with controllers, models, middleware, and utils
+  - Set up proper dependency management with package.json
+  - Configured TypeScript support and build scripts
+  - Added health check endpoint for monitoring
+  - Implemented basic route structure for share endpoints

 - **Component Integration with Enhanced Store (COMPLETED):**
   - Updated all key components to use the real-time synchronized store:
     - `UploadWizard`: Now uses session store for creating new sessions with optimistic updates